 What do you need to get started?
 Travel for research?
 Translation services?
 Devising time with actors?
 The Groundwork Grant can provide that and more through funding of up to $500 for work at the beginning stages of creation.
 Grants are awarded quarterly.

 This fund is intended to support existing projects in development with support up to $500.
 Funding can be used for a range of project needs including research, travel, workshops, and collaborations with actors, directors, dramaturgs, or other creative team members.
 The funding is awarded quarterly.

 Trouble-shooting is never easy, especially alone.
 This ongoing program provides playwrights the opportunity to put their heads together with a ScriptWorks dramaturg, untangle wires and spark new ideas.

 Umbrella services which allow members to apply for grants or raise funds from individuals using ScriptWorks’ non-profit status.

 Finer Point Fund

-One of the biggest challenges that faces playwrights in the central Texas region is getting their work into the national theaters.
-To address this, ScriptWorks promotes members locally and nationwide through the SW Web Site and provides recommendations for script submission to professional theaters and agents upon request and review.
+One of the biggest challenges facing playwrights in the central Texas region is getting their work into the national theaters.
+To address this, ScriptWorks promotes members locally and nationwide through our website and provides recommendations for script submissions to professional theaters and agents upon request and review.